Preparing a Place

 the same feed formulated for proper chick nutrition.
 Make sure feed is

-days.
-Curious chicks, even when tiny, will find all manner of things
+after a few days.
+Curious chicks, even when tiny, will find all manner

-to ingest, and the grit will help them digest it.
-Grit may be sprinkled
+of things to ingest, and the grit will help them digest it.
+Grit may be

-on at first or or provided separately.
-Don't use ground oyster shell
+sprinkled on at first or or provided separately.
+Don't use ground

-as a substitute for chick grit, as the calcium isn't good for young,
+oyster shell as a substitute for chick grit, as the calcium isn't good

 of prevent ing chicks from getting clean food